ehealthplatformstandards/snowstorm-local/syndication/syndication-on-runtime.md

 ---

-## 📁 Fixed-Version Terminologies
+### 📁 Fixed-Version Terminologies

 For terminologies with fixed versions (e.g. ISO, UCUM), this mode (re-)imports the terminology **from the container’s filesystem**.
-In case of ATC, this will fetch the latest version via a URL and then do the import.
+In case of ATC and ICPC-2, this will fetch the latest version via a URL and then do the import.
 Note that for these terminologies, an import will be triggered in any case, even if the corresponding terminology file hasn't changed.

-### ✅ Use Cases
+#### ✅ Use Cases

 * Re-import a Fixed-Version terminology without restarting the server
 * Load a manually updated file during the container runtime and launch the import.